-Section 5.
-The City Clerk is directed to certify to the Director of Records and Elections of King County, Washington, as ex officio Supervisor of Elections, copies of Ordinance No. 3167, this ordinance and the proposition to be submitted at that special election in the form of a ballot title as follows: PROPOSITION
+Section 5 The City Clerk is directed to certify to the Director of Records and Elections of King County, Washington, as ex officio Supervisor of Elections, copies of Ordinance No. 3167, this ordinance and the proposition to be submitted at that special election in the form of a ballot title as follows:

-KIRKLAND PARK BONDS - \$5,760,000 Shall the City of Kirkland, Washington, borrow \$5,760,000 to acquire, develop, redevelop and improve park land for open space and park facilities, including improving existing parks, by selling general obligation bonds therefor maturing within twenty years and levy annual excess property taxes necessary to pay and retire the bonds, as provided in Ordinances Nos.
+PROPOSITION PARK KIRKLAND BONDS - \$5,760,000 Shall the City of Kirkland, Washington, borrow \$5,760,000 to acquire, develop, redevelop and improve park land for open space and park facilities, including improving existing parks, by selling general obligation bonds therefor maturing within twenty years and levy annual excess property taxes necessary to pay and retire the bonds. as provided in Ordinances Nos.
 3167 and 3185?

-BONDS, YES BONDS, NO
+BONDS, YES with this ordinance and Ordinance No. 3167. are ratified, approved and confirmed.